 You might qualify for more generous health insurance coverage through Medicaid, Medicare, Social Security Disability Insurance, or Supplemental Security Income.
 If you’re eligible, these benefits can protect you from more of your medical costs.
 Certain cancers qualify for compassionate allowances, which means the Social Security Administration can make eligibility determinations more quickly.

-There are many ways to get help paying for medications, through nonprofit organizations, retail pharmacy discount programs or pharmaceutical assistance programs, provided you do not have government health insurance.
-If you’re eligible for Medicaid, covered prescriptions will be very low cost, and if you’re eligible for Medicare, Medicare Part D can help you pay for medications.
+MEDICATION ASSISTANCE There are many ways to get help paying for medications, through nonprofit organizations, retail pharmacy discount programs or pharmaceutical assistance programs, provided you do not have government health insurance.
+If you’re eligible for Medicaid, covered prescriptions will be very low cost, and if you’re eligible for Medicare, Medicare Part D can help you pay for medications.” target=“_blank”>Medicare Part D can help you pay for medications.

 Proper nutrition is especially important during cancer treatment.
 The disease and the treatments may affect how and what you eat and what your body needs to stay strong.